Mudlet/Mudlet/README.md

 ## And many other things…

 Such as package creation / sharing, 3D mapper are in our plans.
 You’re welcome to suggest ideas, too!

+## Compiling

+Please see the [compiling page](https://wiki.mudlet.org/w/Compiling_Mudlet) on how to compile Mudlet on all platforms: Windows, macOS, and Linux OS's.